Department of Legal Languages

 ► Tenured faculty members of the Faculty of Law and Political Science at the University of Montpellier:

-MagaliJULIAN, Associate Professor of English, Director of the “Intensive Legal English” certificate program, and Co-Director of the“Legal Writing Skills”certificate program.
+Ms. MagaliJULIAN, Associate Professor of English, Director of the “Intensive Legal English” certificate program, and Co-Director of the“Legal Writing Skills”certificate program.

-Ms. Souad BASTIDE, PRCE, Director of the “TOEIC Preparation – STAPS” program, Faculty of STAPS, University of Montpellier.
+Ms. Souad BASTIDE, PRCE, Director of the “TOEIC Preparation–STAPS” program, Faculty of STAPS, University of Montpellier.

 Mr. Marcin STAWIARSKI, Associate Professor, Faculty of Foreign Languages and Literatures, University of Caen.